WASAPI-Community/data-transfer-apis/ait-specification/README.md

 ## Jobs

 The Archive-It data transfer API allows users to submit "jobs" for the creation of derivative files from existing resources.
-The serves the broader goal of WASAPI data transfer APIs to facilitate use of web archives in data-driven scholarship, research and computational analysis, and to support use, and transport, of files derived from WARCs and original archival web data.
+This serves the broader goal of WASAPI data transfer APIs to facilitate use of web archives in data-driven scholarship, research and computational analysis, and to support use, and transport, of files derived from WARCs and original archival web data.
 The Archive-It WASAPI data transfer API v1.0 allows an Archive-It user or approved researcher to:

 - Submit a query and be returned a results list of webdata files
 - Submit a job to derive different types of datasets from that results list